APPLITICS/lifematrix-deck-automation/README.md

 ### 3. Visual Safeguards

+* For density chart types, consider displaying the Y-axis as percentages rather than decimals, this would enhance readability for most users.
 * Ensure average values (e.g., `Avg. = 7.9`) in the green box don’t overlap chart elements.
 The print should look nice at all times.
 * Pie charts must remain readable even for small segments - edge cases
 * Other use cases to be discovered during developments

----

-## ✅ Suggestion :

-### 1. density chart
-For density chart types, consider displaying the Y-axis as percentages rather than decimals, this would enhance readability for most users.